-All elements on the site are as a result of the pages.
-You will need to create page(s); for example, the earlier mentioned important pages needs to be created.
+All elements on the site are a result of the pages.
+You will need to create a page(s); for example, the earlier mentioned important pages need to be created.

 To create a page is very easy, follow the instructions below:

-- From your WordPress dashboard, locate ‘pages’; and from there, click on ‘Add new page’
+- From your WordPress dashboard, locate ‘pages’; and from there, click on ‘Add a new page’

 - On the new page, give it a title and then publish it.